QuentinRa/blog.quentinra.dev/info/web/setup/apache.md

 [Go back](../index.md#webserver)

 I'm not an expert in setting up an Apache Server.
-I'm quite fond of [Digital ocean tutorials](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-debian-10) (or [this one for mariadb+php](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mariadb-php-lamp-stack-on-debian-10)).
+I'm quite fond of [Digital ocean tutorials](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-debian-10) (or [this one for MariaDB+PHP](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mariadb-php-lamp-stack-on-debian-10)).

 My notes

 * You may enable .htaccess with `AllowOverride All`.
 * You can add SSL certificates with [Let's encrypt](https://certbot.eff.org/lets-encrypt/debianbuster-apache)
 * The logs are inside `/var/log/apache2` (default)
 * You can configure [Postfix](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-debian-10) to send mails.
-This is complex and I read a lot of tutorials (DMarc, SPF, DKim, etc.).
-You may use [mail-tester.com](https://www.mail-tester.com/) to test your server (don't forget to wait 12h before checking again).
+This is complex, and I read a lot of tutorials (DMarc, SPF, DKim, etc.).
+You may use [mail-tester.com](https://www.mail-tester.com/) to test your server (don't forget to wait for around 12h before checking again).

 Some commands you may use